Jane Borochoff

 Matt Thompson

-Thompson has been the editor-in-chief of the Center for Investigative Reporting since February.
+Thompson is an editor at The New York Times, leading the Headway initiative.
+Previously, he was the editor-in-chief of the Center for Investigative Reporting.
 He previously served as the executive editor and deputy editor at The Atlantic, as the director of vertical initiatives for NPR, and as an editor and reporter at news organizations around the country, including the Minneapolis Star-Tribune and the Fresno Bee.
-He's a former member of the board at the Center for Public Integrity.
-A native of Florida, Matt is a graduate of Harvard University.
+He also serves on the board of Capital B, as well as the steering committee for the Reporters Committee for Freedom of the Press.
+A native of Florida, he is a graduate of Harvard University.

 Frank P. Ward III